Hyve logo

 featured image

-The lock-in challenge
+The vendor lock-in challenge

 One of the biggest mistakes that can leave an organisation locked-in with a single vendor is a lack of planning in the initial stages of a deployment or migration.
 Before an organisation even looks to contact a cloud vendor, the IT team should do their homework and find out if the service providers they are considering are going to be able to meet their business needs.
-If they can, there shouldn’t be any reason for the organisation to leave later on down the line anyway.
+If they can, there shouldn’t be any reason for the organisation to leave later on down the line.

 Even once all the research is out of the way, though, it can never hurt to have an exit plan should you want to switch vendor in the future.
 Let’s draw a non-tech comparison; when entering into a marriage, some people choose to opt for a prenup to ensure the divide is clearly set out, and opting for a cloud provider should adopt an equivalent, objective approach.
 For this reason, organisations should have a detailed implementation plan in place when signing contracts with their chosen provider.
 This should include the option to easily and cost-effectively migrate data out and to a new provider if the need arises.